turbot/powerpipe/README.md

 Now, [set up and visualize your first dashboard →](https://powerpipe.io/docs)

-## Powerpipe mods: dashboards & benchmarks
+## Powerpipe mods: dashboards and benchmarks

 Powerpipe [mods](https://hub.powerpipe.io) are sets of pre-built dashboards that visualize your resources and benchmarks that check your cloud resources for compliance.
 Ready to use mods are available for AWS, Azure, GCP, GitHub, Kubernetes, Terraform, M365 and much more to cover common use cases for security & compliance, cost management, shift-left scanning and asset inventory & insights.